Vanessa Redgrave: Political activism

 At a press conference, Redgrave said she feared for Zakayev's safety if he were extradited to Russia on terrorism charges.
 He would "die of a heart attack" or some other mysterious explanation offered by Russia, she said.
 On 13 November 2003, a London court rejected the Russian government's request for Zakayev's extradition.
 Instead, the court accepted a plea by lawyers for Zakayev that he would not get a fair trial, and could even face torture, in Russia.
-"It would be unjust and oppressive to return Mr Zakayev to Russia," Judge Timothy Workman ruled.
+"It would be unjust and oppressive to return Mr Zakayev to Russia", Judge Timothy Workman ruled.
+Due to her support of Zakayev and Chechen independence, she was awarded the Order of Friendship by the Chechen government in exile in 2024.

 In 2004, Vanessa Redgrave and her brother Corin Redgrave launched the Peace and Progress Party, which campaigned against the Iraq War and for human rights.
 Redgrave left the party in 2005.

 Redgrave has been an outspoken critic of the "war on terrorism".
 During a June 2005 interview on Larry King Live, Redgrave was challenged on this criticism and on her political views.
 In response she questioned whether there can be true democracy if the political leadership of the United States and Britain does not "uphold the values for which my father's generation fought the Nazis, [and] millions of people gave their lives against the Soviet Union's regime.
 [Such sacrifice was made] because of democracy and what democracy meant: no torture, no camps, no detention forever or without trial....
 [Such] techniques are not just alleged [against the governments of the U.S. and Britain], they have actually been written about by the FBI.
 I don't think it's being 'far left'...to uphold the rule of law."

 In March 2006, Redgrave remarked in an interview with US broadcast journalist Amy Goodman: "I don't know of a single government that actually abides by international human rights law, not one, including my own.
 In fact, [they] violate these laws in the most despicable and obscene way, I would say."
 Goodman's interview with Redgrave took place in the actress's West London home on the evening of 7 March, and covered a range of subjects, particularly the cancellation by the New York Theatre Workshop of the Alan Rickman production My Name is Rachel Corrie.
 Such a development, said Redgrave, was an "act of catastrophic cowardice" as "the essence of life and the essence of theatre is to communicate about lives, either lives that have ended or lives that are still alive, [and about] beliefs, and what is in those beliefs."